Last updated on September 22nd, 2023 at 08:03 pm

 My personal favorite is actually a series of trails: Billy Goat A, B, and C. Billy Goat A is quite a challenge with a 50’ traverse and some rock hopping at the top of cliffs.
 The B trail gives you a taste of rock scrambling without the fear factor of A’s heights, and C is a nice calm hike with views of the river.
 Combined with the C&O Canal Towpath, connecting the trails and the parking area, the total distance for completing all three sections is a little over 7 miles.

-The entrance fee is $10 per car, but it is well worth the view of Great Falls where the Potomac River falls over a series of steep, jagged rocks and flows through the narrow Mather Gorge.
+The entrance fee is $10 per car if you don’t have a national parks pass, but it is well worth the view of Great Falls where the Potomac River falls over a series of steep, jagged rocks and flows through the narrow Mather Gorge.
 There are 15 miles of hiking trails, but my favorite is the River Trail which follows the Potomac River for about 1.5 miles, along the tops of the cliffs.
 In some areas, this trail runs right next to the edge of the cliff, offering spectacular views of the Potomac and Mather Gorge.
 If you look across the river, you can see the Billy Goat Trail on the Maryland side.

 Tip: Don’t try to go here after 10:30 on weekends during the summer.
 The line can be up to 45 minutes.